 India is among the fastest growing economies of the world with plenty of business opportunities which make it a preferred destination for investment form NRIs, Foreign Nationals and Foreign Companies.
 There are many ways by which foreign investment can be done in India.
-One of the most successful and sought after ways is Incorporating a Subsidiary in India.
+One of the most successful and sought after ways is Incorporation of Foreign Subsidiary in India.

 A subsidiary is a company with voting stock (that is more than 50%) controlled by another company, usually referred to as the parent company or the holding company.
 In cases where a parent company owns a foreign subsidiary, the subsidiary must follow the laws of the country where it is incorporated and operates.
 Hence, if a foreign subsidiary is incorporated in India, then it has to follow the applicable laws in India.